prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/email-api-client/setup.md

 heroku apps:create example-email-app-py # use your own unique name instead of `example-email-app-py`, or omit the name and heroku will choose a fun one for you
 ```

+> NOTE: This command automatically associates our project repository with a new remote address called "heroku".
+Run `git remote -v` to verify the existence of a remote called "heroku".

 Provision the Heroku server to use the free "SendGrid" email service:

 ```shell